TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 ---

-# NEED TO DO

-## Experiment ?: Command Latency Test
+## Experiment 6: Command Latency Test

 **Purpose:** Verify that the Control Unit processes and begins executing a received UART command within 50ms of receipt, as required by the detailed design performance specification.
 Low latency is critical from the customer's perspective to ensure the board feels responsive during gameplay.